 Much of the hype over recreational marijuana in Colorado has been about the wide range of cannabis-infused products available.
-For those who don’t enjoy smoking, there are a wide range of products to sample to experience the joy of cannabis.
+For those who don’t enjoy smoking, there is a wide range of products to sample to experience the joy of cannabis.
 Among the most popular products are THC-infused edible products.
 However, these edible products aren’t like the pot brownies you used to bake in college.

-Edibles come in many different forms, such as baked goods, gummy candies, suckers, chocolate bars, granola bars and sodas.
+Edibles come in many different forms, such as baked goods, gummy candies, suckers, chocolate bars, granola bars, and sodas.
 Many of these products are of high quality and as tasty as anything you would buy at your local bakery, but with a slight aftertaste.

 Edibles do present a new, unique experience.
 However, there are a few things to consider before consuming an edible, especially if you're visiting a pot dispensary for the first time in Denver.

 One of the first edibles to come on the medical marijuana scene were Cheeba Chews, which have won at the High Times Cannabis Cup for best edibles.
 You can try them in Sativa, Indica and Hybrid flavors and they are sold among several other types of marijuana edible goodies atGanja Gourmet, located at 1810 S. Broadway in Denver.

 With the recreational marijuana boon, many classes—including culinary ones—are debuting that teach how to cook with pot.
 In these 4/20-friendly cooking classes, you'll learn how to make everything from cannabis-infused butter, or budder, to scampi that uses marijuana.
 If you've got the munchies, you're set with jalapeno poppers and pumpkin muffin recipes.